quang-ngh/Mathematical-Modeling-Project/README.md

 ### Setup
 Install Python3 in your local

-#### Window
+#### Windows
 You need to make sure that your local has pip, you can check pip version if it has been installed.
 ```sh
 pip --version
 ```
-if you haven't installed, then install pip before move to next step.
+If you haven't installed pip yet, install it before moving to next step.
 \
 Install PySide2
 ```sh